 We found the service had procedures in place to minimise the potential risk of abuse or unsafe care.
 Records seen confirmed staff had received safeguarding vulnerable adults training.
-The staff members we spoke with understood what types of abuse and examples of poor care people might experience.
+Staff members we spoke with understood what types of abuse and examples of poor care people might experience.
 The service had a whistleblowing procedure.
 Staff spoken with told us they were aware of the procedure.
 They said they wouldn't hesitate to use this if they had any concerns about their colleagues care practice or conduct.
-When we undertook this inspection visit there had been no recent safeguarding concerns raised about staff working for the service.